 Australian journalist Shaeffer found Bird Dog “Steeped in subtle nuance, encased in swoops and dives of tempo, Graeme’s whispered scream crosses a range of musical backdrops – ‘You Forget Love’ comes replete with celestial choirs, ‘Icarus Missed’ thinks it’s a pagan hymn, and ‘Bird Dog’ is a curious hybrid between a folk song and beer hall chant.”

 Further into their interview, Downes explains.
 “I am not world weary or bitter, my work is confrontational and defiant, not self pitying.
 It’s a sort of study in the anatomy of depression.
 In all the songs I am facing problems, dissecting, sorting, so the final result is hopefully triumphant.”
-Depression, melancholy, isolation, it’s always been there in his work although the songs remain ultimately uplifting.
+Depression, melancholy, isolation: they have always been there in his work, although the songs remain ultimately uplifting.

 The Verlaines played their first overseas shows in Australia in mid-1988 on the back of Bird Dog’s solid airplay on Sydney’s Triple J. With Jane Dodd living in Auckland and Bird Dog mopping up what remained of The Verlaines unrecorded back catalogue, a line-up change was inevitable.
 Radio One engineer Mike Stoodley was the new bass player, and The Verlaines’ international phase began in earnest.
 Their albums were now released in Great Britain (thru Flying Nun UK), Europe (thru Flying Nun Europe) and America (thru Homestead Records).

-Uber-early adopters aside, American, European and British fans got their first prolonged exposure to The Verlaines sound through the well-received Juvenilia, which gathered up their Dunedin Double tracks (including a remixed ‘You Cheat Yourself’) with the ‘Death And The Maiden’ single and 10’Clock in The Afternoon EP in 1987.
-The second album they could buy was Bird Dog (1987 in Europe and England and 1988 in USA), followed by the first LP with Stoodley, Some Enchanted Evening (1990).
+Early adopters aside, American, European and British fans got their first prolonged exposure to The Verlaines sound through the well-received Juvenilia, which gathered up their Dunedin Double tracks (including a remixed ‘You Cheat Yourself’) with the ‘Death And The Maiden’ single and 10’Clock in The Afternoon EP in 1987.
+The second album they could buy was Bird Dog (1987 in Europe and England and 1988 in the US), followed by the first LP with Stoodley, Some Enchanted Evening (1990).